 In this article, we’ll try to convince you to take a different approach.
 Rather than building a digital Frankenstein monster – designed to work for everyone and doing the trick for no one – just materialize your initial vision and subject it to a crash test.
 In simple words: go for prototyping to validate your idea.

 What is prototyping and why should startups care?

 Let’s start by clarifying what we mean by the prototype.
 According to the dictionary definition, "a prototype is an initial model of an object built to test a design”.
 It works as a reality check for a given concept.
 When done right, prototyping reveals all strengths and weaknesses of an idea and allows to perfect a solution before implementing it on a large scale.

-Prototypes are widely used in many industries and as a freshly minted entrepreneur, you shouldn’t underestimate their power either.
-Why you may ask?
-Because, as my experience shows, lots of money and effort can be saved with a humble attitude to the solution and its potential users.
+Prototypes are widely used in many industries, and as a freshly minted entrepreneur, you shouldn’t underestimate their power either.
+Why, you may ask?
+Because, as our experience shows, lots of money and effort can be saved with a humble attitude to the solution and its potential users.